Emissivity measurements of CuCrZr alloy: Apparatus

 \section{Apparatus}

 The existing MCBD thermal test setup was adapted for emissivity measurements of the CuCrZr absorber used in the MCBD.
-To minimize surface oxidation during high-temperature measurements, the experiments were performed inside a vacuum chamber, as shown in Fig. \ref{fig:0}.
+The experiments were performed inside a vacuum chamber, as shown in Fig. \ref{fig:0}, both to reproduce the vacuum operating environment of the MCBD and to minimize surface oxidation during high-temperature measurements.
 Two independent heating systems were used.
-A laboratory hot plate was used for temperatures up to $\approx$ 300 $^{o}$C, while electron-beam (e-beam) heating was used for higher temperatures up to $\approx$ 650 $^{o}$C. The temperature was measured using Type-K thermocouples and an infrared (IR) camera, as summarized in Table \ref{tab:1}.
+A laboratory hot plate was used for temperatures up to approximately 300 $^{\circ}\text{C}$, while e-beam heating was used for higher temperatures up to approximately 650 $^{\circ}\text{C}$.
+The temperature was measured using Type-K thermocouples and an IR camera, as summarized in Table \ref{tab:1}.
 The maximum temperature was limited by the operational range of the thermocouples.